Please update your browser to view this website correctly. Update my browser now

 (2) The Committee for Accounting Standards set out in its advice no. 6/1 (Bulletin CBN April 1981, no. 8) that all companies must adhere to a suitable archiving policy and that some situations, such as a pending legal procedure, the importance of the documents, etc., may mean that documents must be retained longer.

-(3) The Royal Decree of January 25th, 2005 sets out that as from January 1st, 2005 Belgian companies and independent entrepreneurs are no longer obliged to retain these paper ledgers (Art.
-2 Royal Decree January th, 2005).
-This Royal Decree sums up the conditions for (solely) electronic accounts, which must adhere to the same conditions with regard to completeness, timeliness, continuity, regularity and invariance as paper accounts.
+(3) Article 4 of the Royal Decree of 21 October 2018 implementing articles III.82 to III.95 of the Code of Economic Law provides that the used carrier has to guarantee the invariability and accessibility of the data that are registered on it during the entire imposed retention period.
+The (solely) electronic accounts must as such adhere to the same conditions with regard to completeness, timeliness, continuity, regularity and invariance as paper accounts.
 For the storage of electronic accounts it is required that the programs and systems with which these files are read must also be kept for the minimum retention period.
 Companies not keeping accounts electronically are still allowed to use paper accounts.